I See Ice

 I See Ice is a 1938 British comedy film directed by Anthony Kimmins and starring George Formby, Kay Walsh and Betty Stockfeld.
+It was written by Austin Melford and Kimmins.

 The film depicts the adventures of a photographer working for a London newspaper.
 It features the songs "In My Little Snapshot Album", "Noughts And Crosses" and "Mother What'll I Do Now".

 Plot

-The farcical adventures of a prop man (George Formby) with a touring ice ballet.
-Inventing a new sort of candid camera in his spare time, and concealing it in a bow-tie, our hero gets into a mess of trouble when he takes an incriminating photo of an important man; pulls a communication cord; winds up in jail; referees a hockey match; finds himself in a stage show dressed as a cossack; woos an attractive young ice skater (Kay Walsh); and eventually wins a job on a newspaper.
+The farcical adventures of a prop man with a touring ice ballet.
+Inventing a new sort of candid camera in his spare time, and concealing it in a bow-tie, our hero gets into a mess of trouble when he takes an incriminating photo of an important man; pulls a communication cord; winds up in jail; referees a hockey match; finds himself in a stage show dressed as a cossack; woos an attractive young ice skater; and eventually wins a job on a newspaper.